ctu-mrs/summer-school-2024/README.md

   **Tips for improving the solution:**

   1. Interpolate the heading between the samples.
-This is the first thing to solve if you want to score!
+This is the first thing to solve if you want to be efficient!
   2. Test different methods available for estimating the distance between the VPs and for planning collision-free paths connecting the VPs [available planners: A*, RRT (default), RRT*].
   3. Improve assignment of inspected points from 🟣 between the two UAVs (random by default).
   4. Try different parameters of path planners (e.g., grid resolution or sampling distance) and evaluate their impact on the quality of your solution.